20kdc/byond-data-docs/protocol/Protocol.md

 1. Uint32LE byondVersion
 2. Uint32LE minVersion
-3. Uint8 portTruncated
+3. Uint8 isPermanentPort (1 if so, 0 otherwise)
 4. Uint8 dmbFlagsHasEx
+5. Uint8 unk (introduced in v433)
-5. Padding to hide key: read Uint32BE, add 0x71bd632f, AND 0x04008000 - if not 0, repeat
+6. Padding: Read Uint32LE, add 0x71bd632f then AND 0x04008000 - if not 0, repeat.
+For example, 0x06beb95e terminates, 0x1ed688b0 doesn't.
-6. Uint32LE addToEncryptionKey
+7. Uint32LE addToEncryptionKey
-7. Padding to hide key: read Uint32BE, add 0x17db36e3, AND 0x00402000 - if not 0, repeat
+8. Padding: Read Uint32LE, add 0x17db36e3 then AND 0x00402000 - if not 0, repeat.
+For example, 0x69b7216b terminates.

 addToEncryptionKey has to be added to the encryption key.